Elementary School Handbook

 If a student is unable to demonstrate how to be Safe, Responsible, and Kind and disrupts the learning for other students, adults may:

-- Re-direct and re-instruct, work with and ensure that student fully understands the expectations
+- Re-direct and re-instruct to ensure that student fully understands the expectations

-- Refer to Peer Mediation or Conflict Resolution or other proven processes
+- Refer to Peer Mediation, Conflict Resolution or other restorative processes

-- Move to remove from class, suspension, or expulsion
+- Consider removal from class, possibly through suspension or expulsion

-The Eden Prairie Schools’ student management program is based on the foundation that students have a right to be educated in a manner which is not disrupted by the behavior of other students.
+The Eden Prairie Schools’ student management program is based on the foundation that students have a right to be educated in a safe and supportive learning environment.
 Teachers or adults in authority have the responsibility to require appropriate behaviors of all students so they can deliver instruction effectively.
 Behaviors which are considered “severe” will be met with a stricter set of consequences, depending on the severity of the behavior, the frequency of the occurrence, and the student’s age.
-Severe behavior incidents are as follows:
+Severe behavior incidents include, but are not limited to:

 - Fighting/assault/or causing physical harm to another